 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 - I offer one-to-one online counselling sessions via video, phone, IM and email.
 Each session lasts for 50 minutes and frequency can be discussed.
 I hope that you find me flexible in regard to times and days available.
 Face to face sessions are currently suspended until further notice.

 - My fee is £40 per session, payable on the day of your session.
 All online sessions require a £10 deposit (payable via Paypal) with the balance due on the day of your session.
 I accept card and Paypal payments.
 A 1.69% fee is applicable on all card payments.
 From 1st July I will no longer be accepting cash payments for health and safety reasons.

 - I am qualified to deliver counselling via telephone, video chat, email or instant messenger.
 This service is available after an initial assessment as it may not be appropriate for every individual circumstance.
 If this type of therapy interests you or you would like to know more, please let me know when you get in touch.
-I have made the decision to offer online counselling online for the foreseeable future.
+I have made the decision to offer online counselling only for the foreseeable future.
 I am currently unable to offer this service to young people but adults may get in touch to discuss.